akatz6/BidOps/readme.md

-The use (Instruction are for a mac):
+To use (instruction are for a mac):
 1) Install Homebrew
 2) In terminal "homebrew install php composer mysql"
 3) In terminal "Git pull https://github.com/akatz6/BidOps.git"